 - If you try for the Sword of Kings (or any 1/128 item), your levels will likely be pumped up to some ridiculous number.
 But if you abuse the Rock Candy, you don't need no stinking Randomly Drops weapons.
 You could beat Giygas to death with your bare hands.

-- This is compounded in the case of the aptly-named Chansey.
+- The series has the unique problem in that the frustration-causing random drop is more often than not the Pokémon themselves.
+Some appear very rarely in the wild, with 1-in-20 odds or worse.
+The frustration is compounded by the fact that you have to weaken these monsters without defeating them (and you'll kill the Pokemon you spent so long finding with a random Critical Hit), as well as hoping they've got the right gender, nature, ability, IVs, and so on.
+This is compounded in the case of the aptly-named Chansey.
 They're one of the most common features of the meta-game and tournaments due to their evolution's usefulness in battle.
 The teeth-grinding part is that they're notoriously hard to find in the wild.
 They're found in two areas in the most games, at a rate of five percent.
 This wouldn't be so mentionable (many of the mons have this annoying characteristic) if it weren't for the fact that one of the most useful items in the game, Lucky Egg, is ONLY found on wild Chansey, at a one-in-twenty rate.
 Crunching the numbers, that's a 1 in 400 chance of getting a Chansey with a Lucky Egg.
 You want that item, you're gonna be spending a whole lot of time working for it.
 Ironic, considering Lucky Egg multiplies experience gains by 1.5 on a single Pokémon, meaning the only reason to go after it is if you want to save time.
 Luckily, later games have a variety of ways to make specific-drop hunting easier; if you're dedicated, a few minutes on Bulbapedia will tell you more than you ever wanted to know about it.
 In the Generation V games the Lucky Egg is outright given to the player by Professor Juniper as the player proceeds through the story.
 Needless to say fans were overcome with joy.

 - Another Pokémon that deserves a mention is Feebas.
 This fish isn't so incredible at first and you need to evolve it in order for it to be useful (this is a tedious task in itself) but finding that Feebas in the first place is going to eat up a lot of time.
 It can only be found by fishing, but get this, it can only be fished up on certain tiles.
 Between 4 to 6 tiles out of hundreds, depending on the game.
 And these tiles are randomly generated and are prone to change.
 Once you've found your Feebas tile, try to catch a female one, or a Ditto if you're not playing Ruby and Sapphire, so you won't have to find one again.